-8.1 Description: The Purevision range, including the Classic versions may be fitted with an internal stainless steel active baffle assembly which fulfils a number of functions:
+8.1 Description: The Purevision LPV range, is fitted with an internal stainless steel active baffle assembly which fulfils a number of functions:

-a) IGN Position: Direct access of ignition heat into flue-way to start up cold, inactive flues in a quicker and more user-friendly way.
+a) IGN Position - end operating rod section removed: Direct access of ignition heat into flue-way to start up cold, inactive flues in a quicker and more user-friendly way.

-b) Auto Position: Opening of the flue way when refuelling to enhance the fume removal capacity of the stove when the door is open.
+b) Auto Position - end section in place: Opening of the flue way when refuelling to enhance the fume removal capacity of the stove when the door is open.